 Its black-and-white depiction of morality is likely due to it catering to youngsters but that doesn’t mean it can’t appeal to older audiences.
 There are fart gags, flossing and cheesy music ques – Queen’s Don’t Stop Me Now, anyone? – but it’s packed with cool action sequences too, like Sonic getting out of a rowdy bar fight slow-mo style or a high-speed chase from San Francisco to the Great Wall of China and back again.
 It’s visually vibrant – Sonic looks great – and it’s got heart, touching on themes about being satisfied with what you’ve got and looking out for the little guy.
 It doesn’t offer up anything new, but it’s fun.
 Gold rings all-round.

-Sonic The Hedgehog is available to download and keep now from Paramount Home Entertainment.
+Sonic The Hedgehog is available on Blu-ray and DVD now from Paramount Home Entertainment.